base4nfdi/pid4nfdi/content/resources/training-material.md

         <!-- SECTION 5: Instruments & Software Identifiers                -->
         <!-- ============================================================ -->
         <h2 class="pid-section-heading" id="section-instruments-software">🔭 Instruments &amp; Software Identifiers</h2>
-        <p class="pid-section-desc">Resources covering persistent identifiers for research instruments (PIDInst, B2INST) and software (SWHID).
+        <p class="pid-section-desc">Resources covering persistent identifiers for research instruments (PIDINST, B2INST) and software (SWHID).
 These identifier types are newer and less widely adopted than DOIs or ORCIDs, but increasingly important for reproducibility and proper attribution of research infrastructure and code.</p>

         <div class="pid-card-grid">